google/perfetto/docs/contributing/ui-plugins.md

 Perfetto.

 ## Create a plugin
 The guide below explains how to create a plugin for the Perfetto UI.
+You can browse the public plugin API [here](https://cs.android.com/android/platform/superproject/main/+/main:external/perfetto/ui/src/public).

 ### Prepare for UI development
 First we need to prepare the UI development environment.
 You will need to use a